-The Department of Levelling Up, Housing and Communities (DLUHC - this was formerly the Ministry of Housing, Communities and Local Government (MHCLG)) and CIPFA have extended the meaning of 'investments' to include both financial and non-financial investments.
+The Department of Levelling Up, Housing and Communities (DLUHC) and CIPFA have extended the meaning of 'investments' to include both financial and non-financial investments.
 This report deals solely with treasury (financial) investments, (as managed by the treasury management team).
 Non-financial investments, essentially the purchase of income yielding assets, are covered in the Capital and Investment Strategy, (a separate report).